Exchange This topic is related to the Avoka Exchange. | Platform Developer | v5.1 & Higher This feature is related to v5.1 and higher.

 The process of publishing to the Avoka Exchange involves four steps.

-Your application will be reviewed within 48 hours and once processed you will receive access to:
+Contact your Partner Account Manager.
+Your application will be reviewed and if successful you will receive access to:

-Develop your solution on the Avoka platform using Maestro (Avoka's award winning UI design tool) and the Fluent SDK (our Groovy based development kit that can be used in any Java-based IDE).
+Develop your solution on the our platform using Maestro (Avoka's award winning UI design tool) and the Fluent SDK (our Groovy based development kit that can be used in any Java-based IDE).

-You may use your own source code management system, however we recommend that you use the Avoka hosted GIT repository as your solution must be pushed to this repository before submitting for certification.
+You may use your own source code management system, however we recommend that you use the Exchange hosted GIT repository as your solution must be pushed to this repository before submitting for certification.

-Avoka maintains a set of minimum requirements that every package must satisfy before it can be published to the Avoka Exchange.
-To ensure the standards are met, all packages must be submitted through the Avoka Exchange Certification Process.
+The Exchange team maintains a set of minimum requirements that every package must satisfy before it can be published to the Avoka Exchange.
+To ensure the standards are met, all packages must be submitted through the Exchange Certification Process.

 At the completion of the certification review, a report will be issued detailing the outcome of the review (CERTIFIED or UNCERTIFIED) and may contain a number of feedback items classified as either: